Concepts

 ...

-, which will often result in more cache hits with the Pantsd daemon.
+will often result in more cache hits, at the expense of time spent sorting.

 Registering rules in register.py